 \section{Related work}

-{\bf Fully Supervised Methods} Recently, several methods make full use of both 2D and 3D ground truth based on large datasets which contain millions of images with corresponding 3D pose annotations.
-Madadi et al.\cite{MADADI2020107472} use CNN-based 3D joint predictions to regress SMPL pose and shape parameters and then use these parameters to get the estimated 3D pose.
+{\bf Fully Supervised Methods} There are several methods that make full use of both 2D and 3D ground truth based on large datasets which contain millions of images with corresponding 3D pose annotations.
+Madadi et al.\cite{MADADI2020107472} use CNN-based 3D joint predictions to regress SMPL pose and shape parameters and then get the estimated 3D pose with these parameters.
 Sun et al.\cite{ferrari_integral_2018} propose an end-to-end model to regress a 3D human pose from 2D heat maps.
-Dushyant et al.\cite{2017VNect} propose a CNN-based model, which regresses 2D and 3D joint coordinates and motion skeleton to produce a real-time stable 3D reconstruction of motion.
-The above methods are called end-to-end methods.
-In addition to these methods, there are also some methods divided into two stages.
-The first stage is to perform 2D pose detection on a single image and predict its 2D joint coordinates\cite{2016Human}\cite{2017Realtime}\cite{carreira_human_2016}\cite{2016Stacked}\cite{2016DeepCut}\cite{2019Deep}\cite{toshev_deeppose_2014}; the second stage is predicting 3D joint coordinates from the 2D joint coordinates through regression analysis or model fitting\cite{KIM2020107462}\cite{2018Unsupervised}\cite{2017A}\cite{2019RepNet}.
-Recently, some methods have been proposed for the second stage of the two-stage method, and these methods aim to learn the 2D-3D correspondence with the given paired 2D and 3D data.
-Martinez et al.\cite{2017A} propose a simple but effective regression network to estimate a 3D human pose directly from a 2D pose, and this method is considered to be the baseline due to its simplicity and high precision estimation.
-Hossain et al.\cite{2017Exploiting} extend the baseline method by employing a recurrent neural network for a human pose sequence.
-Although these methods have achieved outstanding results, they need a lot of data with 3D annotations, and they can only be generalized to similar datasets.
+Dushyant et al.\cite{2017VNect} present a CNN-based model, which regresses 2D and 3D joint coordinates and motion skeletons to produce a real-time stable 3D reconstruction of motion.
+In addition to the above end-to-end methods, there are also some methods whose estimation process includes two stages.
+The first stage is to perform 2D pose detection on a single image and predict its 2D joint coordinates\cite{2016Human,2017Realtime,carreira_human_2016,2016Stacked,2016DeepCut,2019Deep,toshev_deeppose_2014}, while the second stage is to predict 3D joint coordinates from the 2D joint coordinates through regression analysis or model fitting\cite{KIM2020107462,2018Unsupervised,2017A,2019RepNet}.
+Recently, some methods have been proposed for the second stage, and these methods aim to learn the 2D-3D correspondence with the given paired 2D and 3D data.
+Martinez et al.\cite{2017A} propose a simple but effective regression network to estimate a 3D human pose directly from a 2D pose, considered to be the baseline due to its simplicity and high accuracy estimation.
+Hossain et al.\cite{2017Exploiting} extend the baseline by employing a recurrent neural network for a human pose sequence.
+Although these methods have achieved outstanding performance, they require a lot of data with 3D annotations, and only work well on similar datasets.